Patriots' Path Council

-The Patriots' Path Council includes Morris, Sussex, Somerset, Union, and Middlesex counties in New Jersey.
+The Patriots' Path Council is the boy scout council that serves Boy scouts in the counties of Morris, Sussex, Somerset, Union, and parts of Middlesex in New Jersey.
 It was established in 1999 with the merger of the Morris-Sussex Area Council (1936–1999) and the Watchung Area Council (1926–1999).
 On February 6, 2014, Patriots Path Council absorbed several Scouting units from the dissolved Central New Jersey Council (1999-2014).